 |22 x 14 x 9 inches|

 |6.7 lbs (3.03 kg)|

-The Swiss Gear 6399 Vaud is a solid hardside carry-on that’s perfect for your business trips.
-It’s in the perfect size limit to be accepted by almost any airline, is priced moderately, and has some interesting features.
+The SwissGear Vaud is a solid hardside carry-on that’s perfect for business trips.
+It’s in the perfect size limit to be accepted by almost any airline, is priced moderately, and comes with some interesting features.

 Though, the most interesting feature hides at the back of this suitcase.
 It has a patented cup holder, which is good if you’re a coffee drinker.
 It may seem pretty pointless, but I usually like to get a coffee when going through the airport or on my way to the hotel.
-Keeping both of your hands busy can be messy at times, so the cup holder could actually be pretty handy.
+Keeping both of your hands busy can be uncomfortable at times, so the cup holder could actually be pretty handy.